Polarization and tranverse mode nonlinear dynamics in a multimode VCSEL

-The intrinsic polarization competition in VCSELs enables the generation of highly complex chaos in free-running operation \cite{virte2013deterministic,virte2014physical}, i.e., without optical injection or optical feedback \cite{virte2014physical, law1997effects, panajotov2012optical}.
+The intrinsic polarization competition in VCSELs enables the generation of highly complex chaos in free-running operation \cite{virte2013deterministic,virte2014physical}, i.e., without optical injection or feedback \cite{virte2014physical, law1997effects, panajotov2012optical}.
 Polarization chaos has been successfully used for random number generation or chaos cryptography \cite{hong2004synchronization, wang2024chaos}.
-More recently, a close inspection into the dynamics of broad-area VCSELs revealed many parameter regions with chaotic dynamics \cite{Bittner2022, mercadier2025chaos}.
-Chaos is typically characterized by a strong competition between transverse modes (TMs) with different polarizations and polarization switchings (PS).
-While there exist many theoretical studies of the nonlinear dynamics of SM-VCSELs \cite{san1995light,virte2013bifurcation,virte2014bistability,erneux1999two}, only few theoretical studies have handled the case of BA-VCSELs and have mostly concentrated on static, not dynamic, properties \cite{Law1997a, MartinRegalado1997, valle1998polarization, Rimoldi2025}.\\
+More recently, a close inspection into the dynamics of multimode VCSELs revealed many parameter regions with chaotic dynamics \cite{Bittner2022, mercadier2025chaos}.
+Chaos is typically characterized by a strong competition between transverse modes with different polarizations and polarization switchings (PSs).
+While there exist many theoretical studies of the nonlinear dynamics of SM-VCSELs \cite{san1995light,erneux1999two,virte2013bifurcation,virte2014bistability}, only few theoretical studies have handled the case of MM-VCSELs and have mostly concentrated on static, not dynamic, properties \cite{Law1997a, MartinRegalado1997, valle1998polarization, Rimoldi2025}.

-In this paper, we extend earlier studies to analyze the stability and the dynamics of a BA-VCSEL.
-It is worth mentioning that, while our model is relatively simple and limited to a small number of modes, it captures the main features of recent experimental results \cite{mercadier2025chaos}.
-To model a multimode BA-VCSEL, several physical properties must be taken into account.
-Firstly, there are two linear polarizations, named $x$ and $y$, and the related polarization switchings (PS) are modeled via the spin-flip model (SFM) \cite{san1995light}.
-Then, because of linear birefringence arising from the fabrication process, there is a difference of refractive index between the $x$ and $y$ polarizations and consequently a difference between $x$ and $y$ polarized mode frequencies.
-Furthermore, the inhomogeneous spatial intensity distribution in the VCSEL leads to spatial hole burning (SHB), that is, the creation of "holes" in the carrier density profile where the total optical intensity is high because more carriers recombine to generate photons there.
-SHB together with nonlinear spin-carrier coupling is proposed to explain the VCSEL polarization properties \cite{valle2002spatial}.
+Here, we extend earlier analyses of MM-VCSEL dynamics.
+While we restrict the model to only two TMs, it captures the main features of recent experiments \cite{Bittner2022, mercadier2025chaos}.
+This restriction is adopted to study the simplest possible case of multimode dynamics and to see if even a single additional TM significantly impacts the dynamics.
+Several physical effects must be considered in a MM-VCSEL model.
+The output field has two linear polarizations, $x$ and $y$, and the related PSs are modeled via the spin-flip model (SFM) \cite{san1995light}.
+Due to birefringence induced during fabrication, the frequencies of $x$- and $y$-polarized modes are different.
+The inhomogeneous spatial intensity distribution in the VCSEL leads to spatial hole burning (SHB), i.e., the creation of "holes" in the carrier density where high optical intensity causes more carriers to recombine.
+SHB together with spin-carrier coupling is proposed to explain the polarization properties \cite{valle1995spatial}.